 Referenced files do not have to be stored with the document that references them.
-In most practical applications, the referenced documents are stored in multiple locations on the computer or network.
+In most practical applications, the referenced documents are stored in multiple locations on the computer, network or cloud storage.
 SOLIDWORKS provides several tools to determine the references that exist and their location.